Incorporating Custom Colors

 - Materials such as your new color are only visible in 3D views, so it is easiest to visualize and apply your colors while in a vector or render view.

-- To apply your new material to an object in your design in a 3D view, click the Material Painter toolbar button to open the Select Library Object dialog to the Materials category of the Library Browser.
+- To apply your new material to an object in your design in a 3D view, click the Material Painter toolbar button to open the Select Material dialog.

-- Browse to the Materials category, select a custom color that you have created, and click OK to close the dialog.
+- In the Select Materials dialog, browse for and select the custom color that you created, and click OK to close the dialog.

-- Click on any object in the 3D view, including walls, floors, or cabinets to apply the your custom color to that object.
+- Click on any object in the 3D view to apply the custom color to that object.